-DIES 284 Diesel Electrical/Electronics II (2-4) 4 Credits
+DIES 284 F,S Diesel Electrical/Electronics II (2-4) 4 Credits

 Theory, operation and testing of various electrical systems found on industrial and trucking equipment will be covered.
-Topics covered include the following: truck and trailer lighting systems, instrumentation warning systems, electrical ianition systems, accessories. and computer control systems.
+Topics covered include the following: truck and trailer lighting systems, instrumentation and warning systems, electrical accessories, ignition systems, and computer control systems.

-DIES 294 Diesel Engines II (2-4) 4 Credits
+DIES 294 S Diesel Engines II (2-4) 4 Credits

 A follow-up course to Diesel Engines I, this course has the student studying operational engines with various problems installed by the instructor.
 Students disassemble the engine, check for worn or damaged parts, correct these problems and bring the engine back to operational condition.
 Students are also required to explain the reasoning behind the replacement of parts.
+A course fee will apply.
 (Prerequisite: DIES 144 or Permission of the Instructor)